maxotaku11niku/VideoAnalogiser/README.md

 # Getting started

-Invoke the program with `VideoAnalogiser`.
+Invoke the program with `videoanalogiser`.
 Invoking without arguments or with `-h` will show you some basic help and remind you of the options available to you.
-To get started, use `VideoAnalogiser [input filename] [output filename] -csys [pal/ntsc/secam] <-vhs> -br [bitrate in kb/s]` as a simple starting command. `-preview` is useful for seeing what your chosen options will do before committing to a long encoding process.
+To get started, use `videoanalogiser [input filename] [output filename] -csys [pal/ntsc/secam] <-vhs> -br [bitrate in kb/s]` as a simple starting command. `-preview` is useful for seeing what your chosen options will do before committing to a long encoding process.

 # Building
-This is a CMake project, so in theory all you would need to do is just git clone and everything works?
+Clone this repository and invoke the makefile with `make` to build a standard executable for the platform you're compiling on.
+Currently the new build process is only known to work on Linux, and you'll need the following libraries installed on your system with their dev tools:

+- libavcodec
+- libavformat
+- libavutil
+- libswscale
+- libswresample

+Other make commands can be used to do other things.

+- `make default` : Redundant, just use `make`.
+Builds for the current platform, and assumes a generic processor (i.e. no extensions).
+- `make native` : Builds for the specific platform and processor, including extensions.
+Use this to build a nice faster executable for yourself.
+- `make debug` : Builds for the current platform, making an executable ideal for debugging.
+- `make clean` : Cleans the output directories, use this before switching to another build option.
+- `make install-linux` : Copies the output executable to `/usr/local/bin/`, requiring root permissions.